runpod/docs/docs/serverless/pricing.md

 This is the time your worker spends processing a request.
 Execution time depends on the complexity of your workload, the size of input data, and the performance of the GPUs you've selected.

+Set reasonable [execution timeout limits](/serverless/endpoints/endpoint-configurations#execution-timeout) to prevent runaway jobs from consuming excessive resources, and optimize your code to reduce processing time where possible.

 ### Idle time

 After completing a request, workers remain active for a specified period before scaling down.
 This reduces cold starts for subsequent requests but incurs additional charges.
 The default idle timeout is 5 seconds, but you can configure this in your [endpoint settings](/serverless/endpoints/endpoint-configurations#idle-timeout).